 In the story of Noah's ark, the Bible recounts how Noah released two birds after the rain stopped: a dove and a raven.
 In Africa the dove is a symbol of prophetic discernment so sending out a dove was Noah’s way of seeking guidance.
 Among the ancient Nilotes birds symbolized celestial wisdom.

-In Africa the dove is a symbol of prophetic discernment so sending out a dove was Noah's way of seeking guidance.
-The most common dove in the part of Africa where the flood occured is the Pink-bellied Dove.
-This species is abundant near water and would have been associated with shrines which were located at rivers, springs and wells.
+Knowing the location of Noah's homeland helps us to narrow the species of doves and ravens.
+The most common dove in the part of Africa where the flood occurred is the Pink-bellied Dove.
+This species is abundant near water sources and and was associated with shrines located at rivers, springs and wells, so the idea of the Spirit hovering like a dove over the waters at the beginning of creation is consistent with empirical observation of these doves.
 The pink belly is suggestive of blood sacrifice which made peace between the penitent and God.
 This peace is symbolized by the olive branch which the dove brought to Noah.

 The raven mentioned in Genesis is probably the Fan-tailed Raven, in the crow family.
 Its habitat extends across North Africa, Arabia, Sudan and Kenya.
 It also ranges across the Air Massif in Niger where it nests in crags.
 The red area shows the Fan-Tailed Raven’s habitat.
 This is the location of ancient Eden described in Genesis.
 Noah's descendants were rulers and priests in this red shaded area.

 This is the natural habitat of both the Pink-bellied Dove and the Fan-tailed Raven, the birds that Noah might have released.